bluerememberedearth/globosend-solana-quickstart/README.md

 This script will:

 1. Create a new, server-side custodial wallet on Solana Devnet.
 2. Request an airdrop of 1 SOL from the Solana Devnet faucet to the newly created wallet.
+(Keep in mind that you can request a maximum of two airdrops every 8 hours, and this is limited by IP address!)
 3. Use that wallet to send a small amount of devnet SOL to a specified recipient address.

 ## Prerequisites